aralroca/aralroca.com/posts/spa-navigation.md

 }
 ```

-To add it, after using the [CustomElementRegistry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define), we can consume it as another HTML element with `<counter-component />`.
+To add it, after using the [CustomElementRegistry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define), we can consume it as another HTML element with `<counter-component></counter-component>`.

 What we are going to do is to add it under the heading of each page: